 The Program Sponsor or designee, in advance of a Covered Activity, is required to conduct proper screening of staff as required within this section prior to the event date.
-All documents will remain on file with the Program Sponsor.
+All screening will be recorded in the UWGB Volunteer System.
+Any records outside of this system must be approved by the Pre-College Liaison and then remain on file with the Program Sponsor.

-Screening is not required for third-party private events.
 All third-party organizations will comply with this section and documented requirements are to be stated within a contractual agreement.